Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 - Decide on our anticipated satisfaction with the plan based on intangibles such as the inclusion of our family physician in the provider network

-To help with decision making, I've created a spreadsheet in Google Sheets (available here).
+To help with decision-making, I’ve created a spreadsheet that’s available in Teachable here.
 Keep reading to learn about the numbers and qualities to consider examining when choosing health insurance.

 Evaluate the cost structure of the health insurance policy